What it tells you

 These reports show you the number of monthly requests for each title and year of publication directly from a selected publisher over a selected period of time in the COUNTER JR5 report format.

 How to run the report

-- Select publisher (NOTE: there are only JR5 reports available for certain publishers, see Participants for details.
+- Select publisher (NOTE: there are only JR5 reports available for certain publishers, see YOUR DATA (R4) for details

 - Click Generate